Pekosz-Lab/nextstrain/README.md

 ```

 >[!IMPORTANT]
->The `--require-sequence` flag for [upload_JHH.py](fludb/scripts/upload_jhh.py) requires at least one genomic segment to be paired with a meatadata entry to be uploaded to `fludb.db`.
-If metadata information is availible in the metadata file without complementary sequencing data, it will be ignored.
+>The `--require-sequence` flag for [upload_JHH.py](fludb/scripts/upload_jhh.py) requires at least one genomic segment to be paired with a metadata entry to be uploaded to `fludb.db`.
+>If JHxx entry is present in the metadata without complementary sequencing data in the FASTA file, it will be ignored.

 - Upload Vaccine Strain [upload_vaccine.py]()